gpaneda/philo-automation-ott/notepad.md

 - [ ] Not all tests are logged into the test history page
 - [ ] Device should be disabled when it is running a test
 - [ ] Landing page status not updating
+- [ ] Resolve the issue with the Passed Tests not being displayed correctly

 ### Notes for Performance Testing
 - [ ] Research on common performance testing tools and frameworks